 So they shot off the nose to impose what basically still goes on today you see?" -Nas

 My teacher is from a very tight nit amd resilient indigenous community from the highlands of oaxaca.
-She said her town’s codex is someone in the netherlands!
-Its so messed up what use do random white academics deserve this instead of the communities whose ancient wisdom it is
+She said her town’s codex is somewhere in a museum in the netherlands!
+Its so messed up what use do random white academics with it and why do they deserve this so much instead of the communities whose ancient wisdom it is

 God of earth, god of thunder, God is three.
 None of this is true.